Financial-Times/origami/README.md

 ## Responsive

-In the fifth version of `o-table`, there are responsive options that can be used for displaying data in a table.
+There is three responsive options available for displaying data in a table.

 ### Flat

 Class: `o-table--responsive-flat`, Mixin: `oTableResponsiveFlat`

 Using the Responsive Flat version will render the table to change at narrow viewpoints into a row-based table with each row having a duplicate of the table headers on the left side.
 This uses JavaScript (`responsive-flat.js`) to inject the headers into each row.

+Please note that this option will not work with *Core* experience.

 ### Scroll